-PHQ-2 Questionnaire

-The Patient Health Questionnaires (PHQ-2) was developed by Drs.
+Resources PHQ-2 Questionnaire The Patient Health Questionnaires (PHQ-2) was developed by Drs.
 Robert L. Spitzer, Janet B.W.
 Williams, Kurt Kroenke and colleagues.
 This questionnaire is a standard measure to screen for depressive concerns.
 A total score greater than three warrants further diagnostic investigation, such as follow-up with the PHQ-9.
 Over the last 2 weeks, how often have you been bothered by the following problems?
-Not at all Several days More than half the days Nearly every day Little interest or pleasure in doing things 0 +1 +2 +3 Feeling down, depressed or hopeless 0 +1 +2 +3

-PHQ-2 score obtained by adding score for each question (total points)

-A PHQ-2 score of 3 is the optimal cut-off point when using the PHQ-2 to screen for depression.
+Not at all Several days More than half the days Nearly every day Little interest or pleasure in doing things 0 +1 +2 +3 Feeling down, depressed or hopeless 0 +1 +2 +3 PHQ-2 score obtained by adding score for each question (total points) A PHQ-2 score of 3 is the optimal cut-off point when using the PHQ-2 to screen for depression.
+A score of 3 or greater is a positive screening for symptoms of depression.